 BE SELECTIVE ABOUT NEW PROJECTS

 Part of protecting your time is being selective about the new projects that will come your way.
 Deloitte’s Andrea says it’s important to be clear with colleagues and that they’ll appreciate a firm ‘no’ more anyway.
 There will be many opportunities that continue to come your way.
-Here are some tips to turn them down:
+Here are some tips to help you turn them down.